thefalc/instabread-codelab-sample/README.md

 1. Open the [components/Layout.js](/baseline/components/Layout.js) file.
 This file is used by every client-side page for creating the base HTML for the page layout.
 1. At the top of the file, there’s a function called `getBearerToken`.
 This function calls the server endpoint `api/skyflow-token`, which uses your service account key to generate an access token that your client-side code can use to call the APIs for your vault.
 You don’t need to do any updates or modifications to this file.
 1. Open the [pages/sign-up.js](/baseline/pages/sign-up.js) file.
-This file is the front-end for the shopper account creation page.
+This file is the frontend for the shopper account creation page.
 1. Scroll down to a function called `signUpHandler`.
 This function is invoked when the **Create account** button is clicked.

 ### Configure the Skyflow Client